 - Compares the advantages and disadvantages of each methodology and gives real-life case examples,

 - Provides key questions purchasers should ask themselves when identifying which methodology to use, and

 - Presents a meaningful and comprehensive way to assess a value-oriented ACO program’s impact.

-Other CPR resources on this topic: CPR will be releasing additional reform evaluation frameworks (REFs) to assess an array of other value-oriented strategies in late 2019.
+Other CPR resources on this topic: CPR will be releasing additional reform evaluation frameworks (REFs) to assess an array of other value-oriented strategies in early 2020.

-As a health care purchaser, you can log in to get FREE access!
+As a health care purchaser, you can log in to get FREE access to the Toolkit!

 No account?
 No problem.
-Register HERE to create your new account.
+Click HERE to create your Catalyze.org account.
 Or click Log In > Forgot Password in the upper-right hand corner to reset your password.